SQUID: Faster Analytics via Sampled Quantile Estimation

+High-speed stream processing is essential for data management systems such as Google BigQuery~\cite{BigQuery}, Apache Spark~\cite{Spark}, and Amazon Redshift~\cite{Redshift}.
+Stream processing often focuses on the most frequently occurring items known as the \emph{heavy hitters}~\cite{SketchVisor,Cormode:2005:WHW:1061318.1061325,basat2018memento,shahout2023together}.
+Caching is a special example of the rule where we try to identify the most valuable items according to some score metric that factors in their recent access patterns~\cite{cache1, cache2,cache3}.
+Caching is heavily utilized in many systems due to certain localities across workloads.

-When zooming in on the inner-workings of numerous stream processing algorithms~\cite{UnivMon,Nitro,BarYosef,Duffield:2017:SAT:3132847.3133042,NetworkWideANCS,Duffield:2007:PSE:1314690.1314696}, the work of~\cite{qMax} identifies a the \qMAX micro pattern.
-In this building block, the algorithm tracks the $q$ largest items in a data stream.
-For example, Priority sampling assigns a random value that is biased by the item's weight to each item and retains only the $q$ items with the highest priority.
-Alternatively, the work of~\cite{NetworkWideANCS} seeks to identify heavy hitters from streams collected at multiple measurement points that may have some overlap in the streams they process.
-Each measurement point assigns a hash value to each item and retains the $q$ highest valued items.
-The controller then merges the overlapping samples to attain a uniform sample by retaining the globally highest valued items.
-The \qMAX algorithm~\cite{qMax} suggests tailoring an $O(1)$ data structure for this pattern, which improves various applications asymptotically (and empirically).
-In a gist, removing the minimal valued item requires logarithmic complexity, but removing items in bulk can be done in a constant per-item time by gradually performing a linear complexity quantile calculation and removing items below the quantile.
+Traditionally, simple patterns such as \qMAX, which finds the largest $q$ values in a number stream, were addressed using logarithmic data structures such as a heap or a skiplist (e.g., see the Misra-Gries summary~\cite{misra1982finding} or weighted space saving~\cite{SpaceSavingIsTheBest}).
+Recently, due to the increased data volumes, the research optimized toward more speed, sometimes at the cost of other resources such as added memory (e.g.,~\cite{RHHH, Nitro,StatisticalAcceleration, IMSUM,basat2020faster}).
+Another such example is the \qMAX algorithm~\cite{qMax} that tailors an $O(1)$ data structure for this pattern, which improves various applications asymptotically (and empirically).
+In a gist, removing the minimal valued item requires logarithmic complexity, but removing items in bulk can be done in a constant per-item time by gradually performing a linear time quantile calculation and removing items below the quantile.
 Specifically, for a fixed parameter $\gamma$ (e.g., $\gamma=0.25$), they maintain at most $(1+\gamma)q$ items and evict $\gamma q$ items at once.
-Since a linear maintenance operation is performed every linear number of steps, the amortized complexity is a constant.
+The amortized complexity is a constant as a maintenance \mbox{operation is performed every linear number of steps. }